TaskRevolverProject/taskrevolver/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

+## Install additional components

+As prerequisite get the recent version of npm running

+Install Angular Material and Angular CDK first.
+Run `npm install --save @angular/material @angular/cdk`

+Install Animations to allow Material component animations.
+Run `npm install --save @angular/animations`

+For the tooltip feature that might occure in the future install hammerjs.
+Run `npm install --save hammerjs`

+It runs with firebase in the Version 4.8.0, not the recent 4.8.1!
+Run `npm install firebase@4.8.0`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.